 Do KDE Direct ESCs need to be calibrated?

-KDE Direct ESCs are plug and play with RC radio systems; throttle calibration is not required for most setups.
+KDE Direct ESCs are plug and play with RC radio systems; throttle calibration is not required for most radios.
 The default settings utilize an auto-scaling algorithm which dynamically adjusts throttle endpoints when it first powers on.
 The throttle range is based on the normal operating range of a Futaba system (1100µs-1940µs with 1520 typically being center).

 If your radio system does not have a standard pulse range, you might need to adjust the throttle end points in the radio to properly arm the ESCs.
 It's important to make sure the throttle channel direction is correct while trying to arm the ESCs.
 If needed, reverse the direction in your radio to achieve proper arming.